rgraff/riak-record/README.md

 # riak-record

 RiakRecord is a thin and immature wrapper around riak-ruby-client.
-It creates a bucket for each class, a simple finder, and reader attributes.
+It creates a bucket for each class, provides a simple finder, and creates attribute reader.

 ## Usage